r0hitm/devavatar-archived/src/content/blog/how-to-effectively-configure-dns-for-your-github-pages-website.md

 The first step in setting up a custom domain name with GitHub Pages is to buy a domain name.
 There are many domain registrars to choose from, including GoDaddy, Namecheap, and Google Domains.
 Simply search for "domain registrar" and choose one that you like.

 **Bonus**: If you're a student, you can get a free domain name through the [GitHub Student Developer Pack](https://education.github.com/pack).
-The pack includes free domains from various registrars, including Namecheap.
+The pack includes free domains from various registrars, including NameCheap.

-**Step 2**: Add Host Records in the donain's DNS settings
+**Step 2**: Add Host Records in the domain's DNS settings

 Once you have your domain name, you will need to add few DNS records to your domain's DNS settings.
 This will associate your custom domain with your GitHub Pages site.